-B.4.1.
-Internal Control System ("ICS")
+B.4.1 Internal Control System ("ICS")

-The ICS is an integral part of the overall risk management framework of the Company.
-The Company's ICS supports the RMS by setting out how elements of internal control work together to provide the Company's Board with assurance that a sound control environment operates at all levels of the Company.
-It includes the processes, procedures and structures which support in effectiveness and efficiency of operations, reliability of financial reporting, and compliance with applicable laws and regulations.
+The ICS is an integral part of the overall Risk Management Framework of the Company.
+The Company's ICS supports the RMS by putting processes, procedures, methods and structures in place to achieve effectiveness and efficiency of operations, reliability of financial reporting, and compliance with applicable laws and regulations.
+The ICS is designed to provide reasonable assurance to the Board over the effectiveness and efficiency of the Company's internal control environment.
 The following diagram illustrates the six key components of the Company's ICS: